 Now We Know Understandable, So What Comes Next?

 Designing to be understandable helps your users to have a clear and concise understanding of the information and UI presented to them.
-For further information on how to make your design understandable to your audience, contact our experience design experts, check out our Accessibility IQ for your website, read more from our UX for Accessible Design series, and stay tuned for the next installment to discuss the final principle of POUR: Robust.
+For further information on how to make your design understandable to your audience, contact our experience design experts, check out our Accessibility IQ for your website, download our guide, Digitally Accessible Experiences: Why It Matters and How to Create Them, read more from our UX for Accessible Design series, and stay tuned for the next installment to discuss the final principle of POUR: Robust.